 The core of our humanitarian diplomacy agenda is threefold:

-- In climate policy and finance, consideration must be given to disasters and extreme-weather events.
+- In climate policy and finance, disasters and extreme-weather events should be considered.

 - Climate adaptation should focus on the most vulnerable groups.

 - Adaptation should go beyond national planning and prioritize strengthening local capacities.

 We contributed, for example, to a joint report published by the ICRC and International Federation, Istanbul and beyond, published ahead of the World Humanitarian Summit in Istanbul (photo), that affirmed the Movement’s key messages for the global conference.

 As part of a discussion in that report on operational diversity in the humanitarian system, it pledged to “rapidly scale up our use of forecast-based financing by…doubling the existing coverage of this mechanism within the Movement by 2018”.

 Other collaboration with the IFRC secretariat includes a new framework for resilience, an action plan on climate change 2013–16, and guidance for National Societies on how to engage in National Adaptation Plans.

 The Climate Centre contributes importantly to the work of the Intergovernmental Panel on Climate Change (IPCC), and to the interaction between IPCC findings and Red Cross Red Crescent work on policy and practice.

 Our director Maarten van Aalst was Coordinating Lead Author of the IPCC’s 2012 Special Report on Extremes and Lead Author of its Fifth Assessment Report (“AR5”).

 The most important recent IPCC report for the Red Cross Red Crescent, Working Group II on impacts and adaptation (to which Dr Van Aalst also contributed to), was released in March 2014 in Yokohama, Japan.